-Saskatchewan Polytechnic's one-year Parts Management Technician certificate program is offered on campus in Saskatoon.
+Saskatchewan Polytechnic's one-year Parts Management Technician certificate program is offered on campus in Regina and Saskatoon.
 The entire program is also offered online through distance learning.
 Combining classroom theory with practical assignments and labs, you’ll learn how to serve different customers, dispense parts and sell related goods.
 You’ll get practical training in:

 When you graduate from Saskatchewan Polytechnic’s certificate program, you’ll be ready to work as a parts or warehouse person in automotive, truck, agricultural, industrial or recreational dealerships, in wholesale distribution centres and for industrial suppliers.
 There are jobs at mine sites, mills, warehouses, government departments, hospitals, even the armed forces.
 You could also work as a service writer, inventory control clerk, purchasing clerk, shipper and receiver.

 |Inventory control technician||Industrial engineering & manufacturing technologists & technicians (22302)|